bvaughn/react-highlight.js/README.md

 # License

-*react-component-boilerplate* is available under the MIT License.
+*react-highlight.js* is available under the MIT License.